AnmolVerma404/Microservices-with-Node-JS-and-React/README.md

     - Node Port - Make pod accessable outside the cluster
     - Load Balancer - Same as Node, but this way is more used *(IMP)*
     - External Name - Redirects as in in-cluster req to CNAME url(not imp)
+  - After defining all the YAML file for service, deploy them in Docker Hub via Kubernetes, then you will be able to use and map ports, and get/post request on your local machine.s
+  - Via these steps every service are independent i.e. microservice and even if they went down, due to deployment properties of k8s they will immediately restart on there own.